peterpech/buchaphra-static123/README.md

 npm run build
 ```

 The project is ready to deploy to Vercel.
+User data is stored in a simple
+`data/users.json` file when you sign up.
+This is for demonstration only and
+should be replaced with a real database in production.

 ### Assets